lerausenco/KBE-Prosjekt/README.md

     return chair_list
 ```

 The function that updates the factory overview UI HTML code takes the chair list and order list as parameters and write an order line containing order id, buyer name, customer email, quantity of the order and status for each order by looping through all elements in the chair list.
-This utilisation shows the benefits av using a dictionary when only some parameters are requested.
+This utilisation shows the benefits of using a dictionary when only some parameters are requested.

 ```python
 def OrderOverView(chair_list, order_list):